There is more than one way to look at a hot topic

 Some people actively or furtively seek out the combination of massage and eroticism.
-Others detest just the thought of it and would rather have it eradicated from the face of the earth.
+Others detest just the thought of any sensual massage elements and see it as something awful.
+Is there a right and a wrong here?

-Why this topic can be aggravating for professional massage therapists
+Why this topic can be aggravating for professional Thai Massage therapists

-This tends to be a sensitive topic for professional massage therapists.
+This tends to be a sensitive topic for professional therapists.
 Sometimes they have had to battle a misguided public opinion that massage is just a disguise for sexual services.

 And sometimes female therapists had to fend off callers who were clearly looking for non-professional services.
 Some of them might even have had inappropriate requests from men during their sessions.

 Therefore the tendency is that professional massage therapists define massage as a strictly professional and clinical event.
 They regard any other aspects of massage as undesirable and unprofessional.

-However there are other ways of looking at this subject without “throwing the baby out with the bathwater”, as the saying goes.
+There are other ways of looking at this subject without ‘throwing the baby out with the bathwater’, as the saying goes.

 I am aware that when some professional massage therapists read this title, they might feel uncomfortable that those two words – ‘professional’ and ‘sensual’ – are mentioned in the same sentence.

 I know – it’s a hot topic.
 It gets tempers flaring, and opinions shooting about like arrows.

-But for the moment, I am asking you to step out of the clearly defined professional massage environment and look at this from a broader perspective.
+But for the moment, I am asking you to step out of the clearly defined professional massage environment and look at this subject from a broader perspective.

 Who is this article for

-Let’s allow ourselves for the moment to be open to all possibilities, even if that means to be ‘politically incorrect’.
+Let’s allow ourselves for the moment to be open to all possibilities, even if that means being ‘politically incorrect’.
 So here is the question:

 ‘Is massage with sensuality all bad, unprofessional, unethical, or could it also be beautiful, uplifting, and inspiring?’
 I will let you decide.

-Massage and eroticism is not a black and white issue
+Massage and eroticism are not a black-and-white issue

 We are not necessarily dealing with only two possible extremes here:

-- On one end the professional massage therapists with a strict code of ethics
+- On one end professional massage therapists with a strict code of ethics

 - And on the other end the ‘therapists’ in the red light district with long painted fingernails, breasts bursting out of skimpy dresses, and makeup more resembling a tropical bird than a human face.